South Korea advances at World Cup after stoppage-time winner - WHIZ News

 Then they got in a line and sprinted toward their fans behind one of the goals at Education City Stadium before performing a dive in front of them.

-When the final whistle blew, Son — who was sobbing with joy — and other teammates fell dramatically to the turf.
+When the final whistle blew, Son — who was sobbing with joy — and other teammates fell dramatically to the turf, banging their fists.
 South Korea coach Paulo Bento, who is Portuguese, waited patiently in the tunnel while the Uruguay-Ghana match played to a finish.
+He couldn’t be with his players because he was serving a suspension for a red card in South Korea’s last game.

+Hwang didn’t play in South Korea’s first two games because of injury but entered as a 66th-minute substitute against Portugal.
+He said the coaching staff told him: “You’re going to create something.”

-Portugal had already advanced after two games and won the group, assuring Cristiano Ronaldo of at least one more match in Qatar.
+Portugal had already advanced after two games and won the group, assuring Cristiano Ronaldo of at least one more match in Qatar as he seeks his first World Cup title in likely his final attempt.

 Steve Douglas is at https://twitter.com/sdouglas80